Chapter 6: Remote and Distributed

 Harder than in-person because:

-• Can't see full body language
+• You cannot see full body language

 • Harder to interrupt politely